Most Equatorial satellites are launched for commercial use (71.1%) and for the purpose of communications (57.9%).

 Constructed by ST Electronics Ltd. (Singapore), it was launched into space on 16 December 2015 using PSLV C29 as the launch vehicle from Satish Dhawan Space Centre.
 TeLEOS 1 orbits around the Earth as a equatorial LEO satellite.

-With an orbital eccentricity of 1.08E-03, the satellite's perigee, which is the point of the orbit closest to the Earth's center of mass, is 535km while its apogee, which is the point of the orbit farthest from the Earth's center of mass, is 550km.
-It takes 96 minutes to orbit the Earth at an inclination of 15 degrees to the equatorial plane of the Earth.
+Taking 96 minutes to orbit the Earth, the satellite's perigee, which is the point of the orbit closest to the Earth's center of mass, is 535km while its apogee, which is the point of the orbit farthest from the Earth's center of mass, is 550km.
+The eccentricity of the orbit is 1.08E-03 and it orbits at an inclination of 15 degrees to the equatorial plane of the Earth.

 Get more insights from these satellite datasets